1990 Big Ten Conference football season

 The 1990 Big Ten Conference football season was the 95th season of college football played by the member schools of the Big Ten Conference and was a part of the 1990 NCAA Division I-A football season.

 The Iowa Hawkeyes won a four-way tie for the Big Ten Conference championship by defeating the three other teams atop the conference standings – Michigan, Michigan State, and Illinois – in their respective head-to-head matchups.
 The Hawkeyes earned their third trip to Pasadena in ten seasons, but lost 46-34 to Washington in the 1991 Rose Bowl.

 Michigan defeated Ole Miss 35-3 in the Gator Bowl to finish 9-3 on the season.
 The #7 Wolverines were the highest ranked Big Ten team in the final AP poll.
 Joining Michigan in the final rankings were the other conference co-champions – #16 Michigan State, #18 Iowa, and #25 Illinois.

 Iowa running back Nick Bell received the Chicago Tribune Silver Football trophy as the conference's most valuable player.
 Michigan defensive back Tripp Welborne and Illinois defensive lineman Moe Gardner were consensus first-team All-Americans for the second straight season.

+Prior to the start of the season and upon Big Ten commissioner Jim Delany's recommendation, the conference's university presidents met on June 4 and unanimously voted to add Penn State into the league.
+The Nittany Lions' teams would gradually join the Big Ten over the next few years, with football participating in 1993.